 We use single hair grafts or hair follicles from the lateral part of the occipital region of your scalp, focused on the hair near the nape of the neck because they contain the greatest number of single-hair follicular units with a diameter similar to that of the eyebrow.

 What about Eyebrow Design?

-Women and men have distinguishing differences in their eyebrow.
+Women and men have distinguishing differences in their eyebrows.
 Men typically have thicker eyebrows that are horizontal while women have a more delicate and elegantly arched shape.
-Proper angulation of the hair follicle is the most important feature of any eyebrow transplant.
+Proper angulation of the hair follicle is the most important feature of an eyebrow transplant.